anoshenko/rui/README.md

 	func(EditView, string, string)

-where the second argument is the new text value the third argument is the previous text value.
+where the second argument is the new text value, the third argument is the previous text value.

 Additional event listeners can have the following format